 - don’t always feel comfortable talking to loved ones about your pregnancy

-Counseling is available for anyone who wants or needs it.
-Ultimately, it is up to you to decide whether or not counseling would be helpful to you.
+Pregnancy options counseling is available for anyone who wants or needs it.
+Ultimately, it is up to you to decide whether or not this kind of unplanned pregnancy support would be helpful to you.

 What to Look for in a Counselor for Unplanned Pregnancy